avo-hq/docs.avohq.io/docs/2.0/resource-tools.md

 #### For the main app paths

-When you want to reference paths from your main app, instead of writing `posts_path(1)` you have to write `main_app.posts_path`.
+When you want to reference paths from your main app, instead of writing `posts_path(1)`, you have to write `main_app.posts_path`.

 ## Add custom fields on forms

 **From Avo 2.12**

-You might want to add a few more fields or pieces of functionality besides the CRUD generated fields on your forms.
-You can already create new [custom fields](./custom-fields) to do it in a more structured way but you can also use a resource tool to achieve more custom behavior.
+You might want to add a few more fields or pieces of functionality besides the CRUD-generated fields on your forms.
+Of course, you can already create new [custom fields](./custom-fields) to do it in a more structured way, but you can also use a resource tool to achieve more custom behavior.

-You have acess to the `form` object that is available on the new/edit pages on which you can attach inputs of your choosing.
-You can even achieve nested forms functionality.
+You have access to the `form` object that is available on the new/edit pages on which you can attach inputs of your choosing.
+You can even achieve nested form functionality.

 You have to follow three steps to enable this functionality: